c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 "As a traveler, I want to track my expenses while abroad, so that I don´t exceed my budget"

 We have a Trip and an Expense class.
 Each trip will include it´s travel expenses.
 So, there needs to be some relationship between the Trip and the Expense class.

+# The Trip class needs to know about its expenses.

 To express this relationship, we draw a solid line between these classes.